A resident-led Healthy Streets project for Deptford

 Picture: Rolt Street temporary closure & engagement

-The section of Scawen Road that runs from Grinstead Road outside Sir Francis Drake School is full of cars and pollution.
+The section of Scawen Road that runs from Grinstead Road outside Sir Francis Drake School was full of cars and pollution.
+It is now a permanent school street.

 The proposal is to close the road to cars and create a play street so that kids and parents can congregate and play safely as well as improve air quality around the school.
 In addition it will provide safe access to Deptford Park.